Whitehall-Coplay Press

-By AL RECKER in Local News
+By TINAMARIE MARTIN in Local News

-A Mickley Road home severely damaged when a huge sinkhole nearly swallowed the structure is not going to be razed as was expected.
+The King and the Possum New Year’s Eve Spectacular with Elvis tribute artist Andy Svrcek had a special guest during the evening of Dec.
+31 at American Club of Coplay.
+Nathan Pittorf, of Buffalo, N.Y., sang with the Elvis impersonator at a...

-Whitehall Township Mayor Edward D. Hozza Jr. confirmed the township was notified remediation work is...
+By ZACH HOTTINGER in Local News

-By AL RECKER in Local News
+Former Whitehall High School students Justin Sommer, Benjamin Bush and Luke Szewczak have taken their love for Monopoly and added a hometown touch with Copolopoly.

-Whitehall Township will hold a 75th anniversary celebration this year for MacArthur Road, known as the “Golden Strip” for its retail store prominence in the Lehigh Valley.
+“The idea came one day when my friends and I were looking for something to...

 -